It all started when I was about 12 years old.

 In 2014, I finally said enough.
 I couldn’t watch my life pass me by from the inside of a cubicle anymore.
 I had run out of excuses.
 I put my plan in motion to save money, quit my job, get rid of everything I owned and make two major life dreams come true.
 First, I would travel as much as I could.
 And second, I would finally make New York City my home.

-I left Southern California with a one way ticket to New York, Boston and then Portugal.
+I left my home in Southern California with a one way ticket to New York, Boston and then Portugal.
 I spent four months bouncing around Europe before I landed back in New York with no job, no friends, and no permanent place to stay.
-This was a defining moment for me and I actually learned what it’s like to really start over.
-Fifteen or so countries later and over four years of living in New York, my journey is just getting started.
+It was the best decision I ever made.
+Fifteen or so countries later and over five years of living in New York, I know what it means to really start over.

-What I hope to do with this blog is inspire others to not only travel, but to take big jumps in life.
+What I hope to do with this blog is to inspire others to not only travel, but to take big jumps in life.
 Move away from home, quit your job, travel and gain the self-esteem and independence to do it on your own.

 If I’ve learned anything at all, it’s that it really is possible to live the life you have always wanted to – I don’t care how cliche that sounds.
 I moved to New York with very little, knowing next to nobody, and having no safety net to fall back on.
 I know that if I can do it, so can you.